Stage-TBX/MOGL/README.md

 MOGL
 ====

-MOGL is an OpenGL Matlab toolbox included with the [Psychtoolbox](http://psychtoolbox.org).
+MOGL is an OpenGL MATLAB toolbox included with the [Psychtoolbox](http://psychtoolbox.org).
 This is a fork.

 Requirements
 ============